D-N/Linux-Notes/linux_command_line.md

 $ shutdown -r
 ```

-There are multiple options available with shutdown, here are just some of them:
+There are multiple options available with shutdown, for details see "man shutdown", here are just some of them:

 ```bash
 $ shutdown -r 10